cunnie/docs/ghetto_raid.md

 </tr>
 </table>

-For those interested in the raw benchmark data, that can be seen [here](https://gist.github.com/cunnie/9ee194654f0f37348140); look for the for the test "iSCSI_L2_80G".
+For those interested in the raw benchmark data, that can be seen [here](https://github.com/cunnie/freenas_benchmarks/blob/master/iSCSI_L2_80G.txt).
 ### 2. Experimental Kernel-based iSCSI
 FreeNAS 9.2.1.6 includes an [experimental kernel-based iSCSI target](http://download.freenas.org/9.2.1.6/RELEASE/ReleaseNotes).
 We enable the target and reboot our machine.